As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Its cut is what differentiates it from other varieties of quartz and sends it closer to the colored gemstone realm.
 While other varieties may be cut in a cabochon (round with few edges) style, clear amethyst is most valuable when faceted.

-It takes many of the shapes which other colored gemstones take, most notably: asscher, emerald (pictured below), and baguette for structured or step cuts.
+It takes many of the shapes that other colored gemstones take, most notably Asscher, emerald (pictured below), and baguette for structured or step cuts.
 It also looks great with round, oval, and cushion cuts.

 The color of amethyst ranges from very light lavender to a deep royal purple.
 Different colors will have different values, but the deeper and darker colored stones usually have more intrinsic value.

-Because amethyst is just a variety of quartz that assumes its color because of the presence of other minerals around, it can sometimes have clearer portions, especially closer to the source of the crystal’s growth.
+Amethyst is just a variety of quartz that assumes its color because of the presence of other minerals around it.
+It can sometimes have clearer portions, especially closer to the source of the crystal’s growth.

-Quartz is usually characterized by a very high clarity but is susceptible to fracturing.
-Amethyst is not an exception to this, and most specimens that you may find are already fractured, with cracks everywhere and only very small elements existing without cracks.
+A very high clarity usually characterizes quartz but is susceptible to fracturing.
+Amethyst is no exception, and most specimens you may find are already fractured, with cracks everywhere and only very small elements existing without cracks.

-There is one consideration that can actually provide a barrier for larger quartz specimens though.
-Quartz has a vitreous luster which appears as waxy most of the time, but this slowly looks duller and duller as size increases.
+There is one consideration that can actually provide a barrier for larger quartz specimens, though.
+Quartz has a vitreous luster that appears waxy most of the time, but this slowly looks duller and duller as size increases.

 This property will not affect the average specimen but should be kept in mind when looking for massive gemstones.